hyva-themes/magento2-theme-module/src/view/frontend/templates/page/js/README.FORM_VALIDATION.md

 ### Adding new validation rules

-To add new validaton rule, use the `hyva.formValidation.addRule` method and pass new validation function.
+To add new validation rule, use the `hyva.formValidation.addRule` method and pass new validation function.
 The first argument is the validator name and the second argument is the validator rule callback.

 A validator rule callback is a function that will receive four arguments: